p-fassbender/lists-react-pwa/README.md

 * *ssh:* git clone **[LINK HERE]**

 ### Install Dependencies
 * All NPM packages required for this application are already listed as dependencies in the package.json file.
-Run the command **npm i** command in your terminal at the root directory level to install the packages.
+Run the command **npm i** in your terminal at the root directory level to install the packages.
 * Ensure you have Node.js installed on your machine.
 The application will be invoked by entering node server.js in the command line.

 ## Use